 Once you decide whether you are hiring a staff designer or a freelancer, you’ll need to write a job description.
 If you’re looking for digital design, it’s common to work with graphic designers remotely.
-If you’re looking for a designer who understands your town or city, it makes sense to look for a local designer who knows vendors—print shops, web developers, media outlets—that are locally based.
+If you’re looking for a designer who understands your town or city, it makes sense to look for a local designer who knows locally based vendors.

-Many organizations, most famously the American Institute of Graphic Arts, from graphic designers seeking work for hire.
-If you’re looking locally, look for designs used by other local businesses or nonprofits that you like, and then ask who created it for them.
+If you’re hiring locally, look for designs used by other local businesses or nonprofits that you like, and then ask who created it for them.
 If they worked with a freelance designer, ask for a referral.